-The waters around Koh Lanta are also paradise for scuba divers and snorkelers – coral reefs and undersea caves teem with tropical fish, sea turtles and (harmless) leopard sharks.
+One of the best things to do in Koh Lanta is scuba diving.
+The waters around Koh Lanta are paradise for divers and snorkelers – coral reefs and undersea caves teem with tropical fish, sea turtles and (harmless) leopard sharks.

 Dive sites here in the Andaman Sea are regularly listed among the world’s best.

 On one memorable dive, our boat dropped anchor at the uninhabited limestone islands of Koh Haa.

 Highlight?
 Finning our way through a school of silver barracuda hovering by cathedral-like sea caves and spotting tiny sea horses, fluttering lionfish and giant moray eels.

 Don’t miss sea canoeing in Phang Nga Bay!
 (Sea canoeing day trips leave from Phuket.)

 Made famous by the James Bond flick “The Man With the Golden Gun,” the pea-green bay between Phuket and Krabi is peppered with hundreds of limestone islets rising dramatically out of the sea.